AguaClara/Coagulant_nanoparticle_attachment_rate_characterization-DEPRECATED/C-NARC Report Draft.md

 <!-- Next, given that μ is the dynamic viscosity, the pressure gradient is found by the following formula:$$ \frac{ΔP}{ΔX} = \frac {8μU_{m}}{R²} $$ -->
 <!-- This pressure gradient represents how the pressure will vary within the tubing due to viscosity, velocity and radius. -->
 This mean velocity represents the average velocity of one coagulant nanoparticle flowing through the tube.
-Finally, the maximum velocity is given by the following formula:
+Finally, the maximum velocity in fully developed velocity profile is given by the following formula:
 $$ v_{m} = 2u_{m} $$

 This shows the maximum velocity of a coagulant nanoparticle which would be in the middle of the tube due to the least amount of drag or shear force.
 This maximum velocity is then used to find the velocity at the center of one coagulant nanoparticle on the wall of the tubing which was calculated by the following formula: